Should they apply and if so, how?

 Our collaboration with Target Oxbridge aims to support black African and Caribbean students and students of mixed race with black African and Caribbean heritage in making strong applications to Oxford.

-Alongside these programmes, we run thousands of outreach activities with state schools and communities every year and across the country.
+Alongside these programmes, we run thousands of outreach activities with UK state school students from backgrounds under-represented at Oxford, and their teachers and communities, every year and across the country.

 We want to make sure that anyone anywhere can find out what student life at Oxford might be like and how to apply.

-All of this is already making a big difference and our students are coming from more and more different backgrounds.
+All of this is already making a big difference and our students are coming from an increasingly wide range of backgrounds.

 Getting a place at Oxford is a big achievement.
-On average, over 22,000 people apply for around 3,250 places.
+On average, over 23,000 apply for around 3,300 places.
 That is why the process of applying to Oxford is a bit more complicated than at most other universities.

 We want to find students who will be able to make the most of all that Oxford has to offer, who will be happy and will flourish here.